Modular Integrated Communications Helmet: MICH TC-2000

 The baseline "full cut" helmet, which has a four-point chin strap and seven pads worn inside.

 MICH TC-2001

 The second cut known as "high cut", which removes all ear protection allowing for more headset options at the cost of all side protection.

 MICH TC-2002

 The third cut known "gunfighter cut", which raises the area around the ears by about 1/2", allowing for a wider range of headsets to be used and roughly meeting the profile of the skateboard and whitewater helmets previously used by special forces.

 Advanced Combat Helmet

 The Advanced Combat Helmet is derived from the MICH in terms of design, but offers superior protection.

 Enhanced Combat Helmet

 The Enhanced Combat Helmet is identical in shape to the Advanced Combat Helmet but thicker and made with lighter materials.
 It is set to replace LWH in use by the United States Marine Corps and the ACH and MICH 2000 helmets of the U.S Army, Air Force, and Navy.
+The ECH itself is in the process of being replaced by the Integrated Head Protection System helmet in US Army service.